-HPE 324 COMMUNITY RECREATION Two credit hours
+HPE 324 COMMUNITY RECREATION

 The course is designed to include a study of recreation needs and opportunities and a survey of public, private, and commercial recreation programming.
 Content will emphasize the value of recreational and leisure time pursuits.
 Career opportunities in the recreation professions will be explored.